 - Class participation: The professor will ask several multiple-choice questions during the classes.
-A correct answer will provide one point, while wrong or no answer will be evaluated as zero. - Presentation: Students will be divided in groups of 3 students.
-There will be two themes and two groups will engage in a presentation either in favor or against the topic and in a discussion with the other team.
+A correct answer will provide one point, while wrong or no answer will be evaluated as zero. - Presentation: Students will be divided in groups of 4 students.
+There will be three themes and two groups will engage in a presentation either in favor or against the topic and in a discussion with the other team.
 Every team member has to present.
-Presentations will take 30 minutes for each of the two groups (e.g., 5 minutes for each team member and 40 minutes total allocated to the two presentations) and the discussion will last for 20 minutes. - Midterm Exam: It will be composed by a small essay (two pages max, times new roman 12pt single spaced) in which the student will provide his/her personal perspective on the topic assigned for the presentation.
+Presentations will take 20-30 minutes for each of the two groups and the discussion will last for 20 minutes. - Midterm Exam: It will be composed by a small essay (two pages max, times new roman 12pt single spaced) in which the student will provide his/her personal perspective on the topic assigned for the presentation.
 The student is allowed to bring material and to consult online sources and will have 4 hours to complete the task.
-It must be sent via email to the instructor - Final Exam: The exam will be divided in three parts.
+It must be uploaded on Blackboard. - Final Exam: The exam will be divided in three parts.
 In the first there will be 10 multiple-choice questions (one point for correct answer and zero for a wrong one).
 The second will be an exercise.
 The third will be an open question on the topics covered during class or during the presentations to choose among three options.